AIR QUALITY IN SAN ANTONIO

 CONSEQUENCES OF AIR POLLUTION

 When an area is designated as Nonattainment, a state is required to file a State Improvement Plan (SIP) to focus on reduction of emissions from major pollution sources.
 It must be demonstrated to the EPA that Attainment Demonstration and Reasonable Further Progress toward improving air quality is being made.
-City of San Antonio policy-makers consider air quality to be a priority for the community, both for continued economic prosperity and public health.
 According to the Alamo Area Council of Governments “Potential Cost of Nonattainment in the San Antonio Metropolitan Area” report, economic costs related to loss of gross regional product (GRP) in Bexar County could range from $2.1 to $28.4 billion.
 These increased costs are largely attributed to permitting and project delays.
+In 2017, the City of San Antonio (COSA) commissioned an air quality health study to estimate the impact on health of Bexar County residents and the economic costs associated with changes in outdoor ozone.
+The study found that increases in San Antonio’s ozone can lead to increases in ozone-related deaths.